DRIVE SERIES SPECIFICATIONS

 , which was available as single (roman numeral II)

-and double sided variant (roman numeral IV).
+and double sided variant (roman numeral IV) in 1981.
 (Note that on drive model stickers, roman numerals like "II" are usually written

 Later models and especially the 77-track drive variants (subsequently the family as a whole) have been marketed as